 In the postscript, Liu Cixin writes: “The greatest and most beautiful stories in the history of humanity were not sung by wandering bards or written by playwrights and novelists, but told by science ….
 Only, these wonderful stories are locked in cold equations that most do not know how to read.”
 Thankfully for those of us with minds less brilliant than Liu Cixin’s, he’s transformed these cold equations like the unfolded protons at the end of the novel: into stunning, awe-inspiring scenes that “make known the poetry of Nature.”
 I took a couple of astrophysics courses in college, and while they were among my favorites, not even the most mind-blowing lectures on quantum mechanics ever shook me the way this novel did.

 Liu states in the postscript: “I do not use my fiction as a disguised way to criticize the reality of the present.”
 While the story can be appreciated as “just” a masterpiece of art exposing the beauty of the cosmos, despite Liu’s claims, it can also be read as a partial guidebook for what humans must change to prevent societal decline.
-Perhaps Liu didn’t consciously intend to draw parallels to our present reality, or maybe he did not wish to make them clear, as making political statements in China can be like walking on a minefield—it’s sometimes hard to know which move will land you in trouble (I had my email access shut down for a week after sharing quite moderate opinions on the 2008 Tibetan riots).
+Perhaps Liu didn’t consciously intend to draw parallels to our present reality, or maybe he did not wish to make them clear, as making political statements in China can be like walking on a minefield—it’s sometimes hard to know which move will land you in trouble (my email access was blocked after sharing quite moderate opinions on the 2008 Tibetan riots).
 Whether Liu intended the parallels or not, I think they are among the most valuable things his novel offers.
 There were many, from refugee crises to the consequences of environmental degradation, but I’ll cover the one that struck me most: similarities between China’s Cultural Revolution and the current state of American politics.

 The story begins in 1967 China, during the “madness years” of the Cultural Revolution, a time when Chairman Mao cultivated a deep current of anti-intellectualism, resulting in the persecution of dissidents and elites.
 People were placed in positions of power based not on their qualifications for the job, but on their adherence to Maoist ideology.